Click Here to Visit MuscleNet's Sponsor:

 ZAP did not include a "reps" goal.
 However according to M. Mentzer in HD I, you should do a weight you can do 6-10 reps with.
 When you reach 12 reps with that weight, add about 20% to the weight next workout.

-Mike Menzer Workout DVD Build the physique you’ve always wanted with Heavy Duty Training!
+Get the Mike Menzer Workout DVD and build the physique you’ve always wanted with Heavy Duty Training!